Crypto-Cat/CTF/ctf_events/2023/cyber_apocalypse_23/rev/cave_system/cave_system.md

 ---
-Name: Cave System
+name: Cave System (2023)
-Category: Reversing
-Difficulty: Easy
+event: HackTheBox Cyber Apocalypse - Intergalactic Chase CTF 2023
+category: Rev
+description: Writeup for Cave System (Rev) - HackTheBox Cyber Apocalypse - Intergalactic Chase CTF (2023) 💜
+layout:
+    title:
+        visible: true
+    description:
+        visible: true
+    tableOfContents:
+        visible: false
+    outline:
+        visible: true
+    pagination:
+        visible: true
 ---

+# Cave System

 ## Description

->Deep inside a cave system, 500 feet below the surface, you find yourself stranded with supplies running low.
+> Deep inside a cave system, 500 feet below the surface, you find yourself stranded with supplies running low.
 Ahead of you sprawls a network of tunnels, branching off and looping back on themselves.
 You don't have time to explore them all - you'll need to program your cave-crawling robot to find the way out...

 ## Solution

 Ghidra shows quite complex conditions in flag checker.

 ```c
 printf("What route will you take out of the cave? ");
 fgets((char *)&local_88,0x80,stdin);